The Ellis Semigroup of a Generalised Morse System: The Ellis Semigroup

 The set $E(X,T)$ is a semigroup with respect to composition of functions.
-By a lemma of Ellis and Nerurukar \cite{} and an application of Zorn's lemma, one can show that there are minimal ideals in $E(X,T)$.
+By a lemma of Ellis and Numakura \cite{Numakura, Ellis1960} and an application of Zorn's lemma, Ellis shows that there are minimal ideals in $E(X,T)$.